-This Leverhulme funded project (86k) investigates novice interaction design behaviour in the UK and Botswana.
+This Leverhulme funded project (86k) investigated novice interaction design behaviour in the UK and Botswana.
 We conducted protocol studies to investigate patterns of behaviour and diary studies to look at socio-cultural factors in designing in both cultures.
 Background information about this project can be found here.

 This JISC funded project looked at the development of a virtual design studio space to support student learning throughout the Design programme of the Open University.
 More information can be found at the Atelier-D website and at JISC.